32 Comments

 Expand full comment

-Aug 21·edited Aug 21Liked by Copernicean Kelly
+Aug 21·edited Aug 21Liked by Copernican

 Happy to clear things up and I agree we can't regulate localization into existence.
 It's going to take a political revolution (not necessarily violent) in order to get any of our ideas in.
 Speaking of which, is it a paradox to believe in Localism and a strong executive?
 I think I already know the answer, but I just wanted to ask.